 Exceed compliance was determined by the extensive background checks that are conducted independent of each other by the AK.
-DOC or BOP and Accurate prior to offering employment.
+DOC and Accurate prior to offering employment.
 Also, all staff files reviewed had yearly appraisal that included the PREA checklist of required by this standard.

-115.218 Upgrades to facilities and technology Auditor Overall Determination: Meets Standard Auditor Discussion The following policies, directives and documentation were reviewed in formulating compliance with this standard: Corporate Policy: 5.1.2-A Sexually Abusive Behavior Prevention and Intervention Program (PREA) for Adult Prison and Jail and Adult Community Confinement Facilities Cordova Center Policy 2019-1 PREA Staffing and facility requirements PREA Annual Facility Assessment for last three years 115.218 (a): The facility has not made any major modifications in the last three years.
+115.218 Upgrades to facilities and technology Auditor Overall Determination: Meets Standard Auditor Discussion The following policies, directives and documentation were reviewed in formulating compliance with this standard: Corporate Policy: 5.1.2-A Sexually Abusive Behavior Prevention and Intervention Program (PREA) for Adult Prison and Jail and Adult Community Confinement Facilities Midtown Center Policy 2019-1 PREA Staffing and facility requirements PREA Annual Facility Assessment for last three years 115.218 (a): The facility has not made any major modifications in the last three years.
+The facility did add cameras and updated the monitoring equipment during the last three years based on an annual assessment in October, 2021.
 115.218 (b): The facility has an annual PREA assessment that includes needs for cameras and monitoring upgrades.
-There were no recommendations during the September 23, 2021 annual PREA assessment.
+There were no recommendations during the October, 2021 annual PREA assessment.
 Compliance was determined by review of the camera mapping program, review of camera placement, and interviews with facility director.